Matlock:

 This was a non-corrosive preserver that both stained the wood and

 had long lasting qualities.
-It was created in Germany in 1875 by
+It had been created in Germany in 1875 by

 Mr. Avenarius and became widely used.